-The Department of Mechanical Engineering is a growing program that boasts outstanding faculty, a strong commitment to research and outreach programs, and a nationally ranked graduate program.
+The Department of Mechanical Engineering is a growing program that boasts outstanding faculty with strong commitment to research, education and outreach programs.

 We specialize in areas from renewable energy to nanotechnology, and we're committed to giving our students an education that makes them competitive in a wide range of settings.
 Our students graduate with an understanding of mechanical design as well as an ability to translate and share that knowledge in multidisciplinary, real-world settings.